matthw/ctf/flare-on_10/ch03/README.md

 ## 2. Bruteforce like an idiot.

-At some point you need a crc32 to match, and i missed the whole data check stuff, so i just [bruteforced](find_key_for_crc.py) it.
+At some point you need a crc32 to match, and i missed the whole date check stuff, so i just [bruteforced](find_key_for_crc.py) it.

 It uses a modified RC4, so i just emulated the function with unicorn instead of coding and testing...